akbarmhmmmd/automation-web-testing-js/README.md

-# web-testing
+# Web-Testing
 Web Automation Testing by Muhammad Akbar

 # Pre-requisites
-- This repositeries using Cucumber as a Framework and WebdriverIO as browser driver
+- This repository utilized Cucumber as a Framework and WebdriverIO as browser driver
 - Install latest Node.js on your local machine
 - Install Cucumber (Gherkin) Full Support by Alexander Krechik at VSCode Extensions